-During interviews of random staff, they all verbalized the prohibition of staff alerting each other when a supervisor is making their rounds.
+During the interview process, random staff verbalized the prohibition of staff alerting each other when a supervisor is making their rounds.

 Pre-Audit Questionnaire (PAQ) indicated the facility does have a staffing plan and it is reviewed at least annually.